awsdocs/aws-systems-manager-user-guide/doc_source/automation-cf.md

 Use the following procedure to copy information about the Automation service role from the AWS CloudFormation console\.
 You must specify these roles when you use a runbook\.

 **Note**
-You do not need to copy role information using this procedure if you run the `AWS-UpdateLinuxAmi` or `AWS-UpdateWindowsAmi` runbooks\.
+You don't need to copy role information using this procedure if you run the `AWS-UpdateLinuxAmi` or `AWS-UpdateWindowsAmi` runbooks\.
 These runbooks already have the required roles specified as default values\.
 The roles specified in these runbooks use IAM managed policies\.

 **To copy the role names**